chastell/suffragist/TUTORIAL.md

 Remove the above parts from the other two templats (`index.erb` and `cast.erb` in the `views` directory).
-Refresh the page and look into the source code again.

-Coach: Talk about structure of the HTML document.
+Coach: Talk about the structure of HTML documents and how factoring out common parts work in general.
 Explain what `yield` does.